andrew-anter/andrew-anter/README.md

 # 💫 About Me:
-I'm an ambitious software engineer that likes to learn new things and new challenges.
+I'm an ambitious software engineer that likes to learn new things and new challenges. <br />
-I'm currently learning devOps technologies.
+I'm currently learning devOps tools and technologies.

 ## 🌐 Socials: